luizmacfilho/rest-api-simulator/README.md

 # REST API Simulator

-A Node API to creates CRUD routes and retreives random data from other APIs or from a configured metadata file.
+A Node API to creates CRUD routes and retrieves random data from configured APIs or from a metadata file.

 ## Requirements